JustUtahCoders/comunidades-unidas-internal/README.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Docker](https://www.docker.com/get-started).
 This will also install docker-compose.
 - [Node](https://nodejs.org/en/download/).
 Feel free to use [nvm](https://github.com/creationix/nvm) for this if you prefer, but any installation will work.
+Version >=13 is needed.
 - [Yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable).
 If you use Mac, this may require that you first install [Homebrew](https://brew.sh/).